Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: The technique

 \section{The \smc technique}

-Our \mcsp algorithm illustrates that one can exploit separator-based branching to construct a more efficient exponential-time algorithm.
-However, the \mcsp problem and its algorithms have certain features that make the analysis simpler than for others.
-First, Reduction III produces $r$ instances with exactly the same constraint graph, and therefore the same measure.
-Typically, the instances produced by a reduction rule have different measures.
-Second, the measure of $R$ depends only on the number of degree-3 vertices in $R$.
-This implies a discretized change in the measure for $R$ whenever $L$ and $R$ are swapped.
-If the measure attaches incommensurable weights to vertices of different types (different degrees, perhaps), then the change in measure resulting from swapping $L$ and $R$ could take values dense within a continuous domain.
-Our simple measure for the \mcsp algorithm also implies that the initial separator only need to balance the \emph{number} of vertices in $L$ and $R$ to balance the \emph{measure} of $L$ and $R$, which is what is needed more generally.
-Finally, a general method is needed to combine the separator-based branching, which would typically be done for instances with small maximum degree, with the general case, where degrees are not restricted.
+Our \mrcsp algorithm illustrates that one can exploit separator-based branching to design a more efficient exponential-time algorithm.
+However, {the \mrcsp problem and its algorithms} have certain features that make the analysis simpler than for other problems.
+In this section, we outline what additional complications could arise in the analysis and how to handle them.
+In the next section, we will illustrate this more general method.
+First, the only branching rule of the \mrcsp algorithm, 3, produces {$r$ }instances with {exactly the same} constraint graph, and therefore the same measure.
+As a consequence, the constraints needed to satisfy \eqref{eq:magain} all become linear. {But, typically, the instances produced by a branching rule have different measures, which leads to convex constraints. } Second, the measure $\mu_r(R)$ depends only on the number of degree-3 vertices in $R$.
+This implies a discretized change in the measure for $R$ whenever $L$ and $R$ are swapped. {If the measure attaches incommensurable weights to vertices of different types (different degrees, perhaps), then} the change in measure {resulting from} swapping $L$ and $R$ could take values dense within a continuous domain.
+Our {simple }measure for the \mcsp algorithm also implies that the initial separator only needs to balance the \emph{number} of vertices in $L$ and $R$ instead of the \emph{measure} of $L$ and $R$, which is what is needed more generally.
+Finally, a general method is needed to combine the separator-based branching, which would typically be done for sparse instances, with the general case, where vertex degrees are arbitrary.